 Clean Your Soap Dispenser

-A broken or jammed soap dispenser won’t remove residue or food debris, even after several washes.
+A dishwasher with a broken or jammed soap dispenser won’t remove residue or food debris, even after several washes.
 In many cases, soap residue builds up around the opening of the dispenser door and causes it to remain closed.
 Use a Brillo Pad or dish towel to scrub away any visible buildup.
 Soap dispenser doors use motors or spring-loaded timers to open.
 If your door isn’t opening after several cycles, have a technician check the door.
 Older soap dispenser doors can malfunction over time.
 Replacing a dispenser door is normally a low-cost fix.

 Adjust Your Inlet Valve